mbernste/mbernste.github.io/_posts/2023-11-21-median_ratio.md

 -------------------------------------------------
 Let's examine the effect of median-ratio normalization on a publicly available RNA-seq dataset.
 We will look at a dataset from PBMC samples taken from patients hospitalized with COVID-19 published by [Overmyer et al. (2021)](https://doi.org/10.1016/j.cels.2020.10.003).
 Below, we look at the ranked gene-to-baseline ratios in two patients and see that for Patient C1 (left), the median ratio of the raw counts (blue) is above the baseline (brey dotted line) indicating a larger library size.
 In contrast, for Patient C23, we observe the median ratio below the baseline indicating a lower library size.
 After dividing each samples' gene counts by the median ratio, the two plots (orange) become more centered about the baseline.

+We can confirm that running median-ratio normalization helps to normalize this data by examining the distribution of the $\log_2$ read counts in each sample.
+We observe that running median-ratio normalization effectively centers the data so that the medians are more closely matched between samples:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/rna_seq_ranked_ratios_real_example.png" alt="drawing" width="700"/></center>

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/count_distribution_pre_vs_post_median_ratio.png" alt="drawing" width="700"/></center>